What is a field sales app? A guide for consumer brands

 Table of Content

 A sales rep covers 25 outlets in a day, and by evening the best record of what happened is a notebook, a few WhatsApp photos, and a memory.
-That gap — between what happens in the field and what HQ can actually see, coach, and act on — is the problem a field sales app solves.
-Below: what it does, why consumer brands adopt it, and how to pick one that drives outcomes, not just activity logs.
+That gap between what happens in the field and what HQ can actually see, coach, and act on is the problem a field sales app solves.
+This guide covers what it does, why consumer brands adopt it, and how to pick one that drives outcomes, not just activity logs.

 What is a field sales app?

 A rep’s day is a mix of scheduled visits, unscheduled adjustments, and a long list of admin tasks that eat into selling time.
 A good field sales app cuts the admin overhead and lets reps focus on conversations that move orders.
-At the same time, it closes the information loop for HQ — which outlets were skipped, which SKUs are selling through, which promotions are actually showing up on shelf.
+At the same time, it closes the information loop for HQ: which outlets were skipped, which SKUs are selling through, which promotions are actually showing up on shelf.
+BeatRoute’s field sales app is built to answer all three in real time.

 1. Workflow automation